 Feeling valued, having a sense of belonging, a clearly defined career path, flexible working hours, beers in the office fridge.
 As an employee, what makes you excited to go to work in the morning?

 What is Employee Experience?

-Employee experience (EX) is how an employee perceives, thinks, and feels throughout their entire journey with an organisation – including every interaction from researching a company, being attracted to and applying for a job through to onboarding, performing a role, developing and leaving the organisation.
+Employee experience (EX) is how an employee perceives, thinks, and feels throughout their entire journey with an organization – including every interaction from researching a company, being attracted to and applying for a job through to onboarding, performing a role, developing and leaving the organization.

 Although directly related, EX is not to be confused with Employee Engagement (EE) – which is how committed and emotionally attached employees are to their work, and the organization’s purpose and values.
 Employee engagement is an output of companies being able to deliver a good EX.

 Employee Experience is made up of 3 pillars:

 - Technology: This means the tools provided to employees- including laptops, internal communication channels, and platforms to connect with customers.

 - Physical: This is what you can see, touch, smell, and taste in your workplace – including the temperature, the beer fridge, and views out the window.

 - Culture.
 This is how the organization feels – including how empowered employees are, how much they feel valued, and if there’s a hierarchy or a flat structure.

 In order to create a great employee experience, companies must understand how to accommodate for their employees’ needs and passions.
 Through listening to what is important to their people.
 For example, Patagonia offers on-site child care and encourages employees to surf when the waves are good, regardless if in working hours.